tbyoung4/Baseball_Exploration_Projects/README.md

     - tidyverse, httr, jsonlite, baseballr, RCurl, Lahman
   - Avaliable as pdf if needed

-Baseball_3: RStudio using Kaggle Data looking at Hitters data set from 1986-1987 to create and interpret a regression tree
+Baseball_3: RStudio using Kaggle Data looking at Hitters data set from 1986-1987 to create and interpret a simple regression tree
+  - Packages are all loaded in the .rmd script and listed below:
+    - tidyverse, regclass, rpart, rpart.plot
+  - Avaliable as pdf if needed

+Baseball_4: RStudio using Kaggle Data looking at Hitters data set from 1986-1987 to create and interpret a full regression tree
   - Packages are all loaded in the .rmd script and listed below:
     - tidyverse, regclass, rpart, rpart.plot
   - Avaliable as pdf if needed